64bitpandas/systemd.works/content/posts/raft.md

 At any given time each server is in one of three states: leader, follower, or candidate.
 Typically, there exists a leader and the remaining servers are followers.

 The nodes use the AppendEntries and RequestVote RPCs to communicate with each other.
 A leader sends AppendEntries RPCs to other nodes to replicate log entries, and also periodic heartbeats (AppendEntries RPC with no log entries) to maintain authority.
 The RequestVote RPC is used by

 (See [figure 2](https://raft.github.io/raft.pdf) for details about the RPCs)

 by decomposing the major pieces of the algorithm into relatively independent sub-problems.

 ### Leader Election

-* Heartbeat Mechanism -
+- Heartbeat Mechanism -

-* Election Timeout - randomized to ensure split votes (multiple servers in *candidate* state) are rare.
+- Election Timeout - randomized to ensure split votes (multiple servers in _candidate_ state) are rare.

-* Voting - about RequestVote RPC
+- Voting - about RequestVote RPC

 ### Log Replication

-*
+-

 Mention log compaction here